 Everything that was added manually is made bold, the rest was

-generated by typing `makeproto lib
+generated by typing `makeproto lib':

-The use of the gcc commandline option -I-
+The use of the gcc commandline option -I- had been

 deprecated for a while now.
 I just removed it from the PTMakefile's.